-- Children's ranked among the nation's best in ten specialties, including cardiology and neonatology, in the U.S. News & World Report's 2017-18 Best Children's Hospitals report.
+- Children's ranked among the nation's best in eight specialties, including cardiology, in the U.S. News & World Report's 2018-19 Best Children's Hospitals report.

 - Children's has earned the highly coveted Magnet Recognition Program® status multiple times from the American Nurses Credentialing Center (ANCC) for sustained superiority in nursing care.